WietekeNederkoorn/my-vue.js-website/readme.md

 # My Vue.js website
-In preperation for starting to become a software developer I started to learn how to build a website with Vue.js
+In preperation for starting to become a software developer, I started to learn how to build a website with Vue.js

 A few things I learned:
 1. Using HTML to build a website